cdoremus/deno-fresh-oauth/README.md

 - `users_by_login` - store users by the Github username
 - `users_by_session` - store users by the session id

-A KV [Key](https://deno.com/manual@v1.34.0/runtime/kv/key_space#keys) is an array sequence with members called parts.
-In our case, we have a name part and an id part so that in the key `["users", "1 ]`, "users" would be the name and "1" would be the id.
-Retrieving a user from KV would involved using that key as the `get()` call argument.
+A Deno KV [Key](https://deno.com/manual@v1.34.0/runtime/kv/key_space#keys) is an array sequence with members called parts.
+In our case, we have a name part and an id part so that in the key `["users", "1" ]`, "users" would be the name and "1" would be the id.
+Retrieving a user from KV -- via an ID in this case -- would involved using that key as the `get()` call argument.

 In each case, the KV value is a `User` object defined by this interface: